 To keep the board flat on the surface (Of course you put your rail in the water.
 I am talking about keeping the line from tail to nose parallel with the water surface) it might really be helpful to push the boom down.
-Stop hanging towards the back of the board and push the boom down, so the mast foot becomes a ‘third foot’ on the board.
+Stop hanging towards the back of the board and push the boom down.
+This way the mast foot becomes a ‘third foot’ on the board.
 Shifting weight towards the nose.
-This helps keeping the board flat and to avoid slowing down because of water displacement.
+This helps keeping the board flat.
+It also helps to avoid slowing down because of unnecessary water displacement.
 Keep in mind to look where you are going.

-Bonus tip: ask somebody to film you while in the gybe.
+Ask somebody to film you while in the jibe.
 I found out that I felt I was upright while the video showed me hanging back too much.
 Seeing it with your own eyes really helps to calibrate your feeling on the board with reality.
 This can speed up the learning process.

 5) Adapt Your Body Position to the Course You Sail